robinvenables/villadetara.com/content/posts/cosmote-steps-up.md

 They offered me a deal including unlimited calls, texts and data SIM, and an unlimited data Mi-Fi SIM for about 2/3 the cost of the existing landline and broadband.
 I gave Deborah the PAYG SIM and signed up for this!
 The assistant entered a request to terminate the telephone line into the system and said I would receive a call to confirm this.

-When I spoke to our property lawyer this morning, I mentioned the deal we had received and that we were cancelling the landline.
+When we saw our property lawyer this morning, I mentioned the deal we had received and that we were cancelling the landline.
 He recommended that we keep it as, with the limited number of lines available, we may wait a considerable time to reconnect.
 Thus, when COSMOTE called about the cancellation, I let the operative talk me into keeping the landline and broadband for a reduced cost (about 25% of the current) as it only runs at 3 Mb/s.

 The icing on the cake was when the 2 local COSMOTE engineers turned up as we were having lunch; they came in, looked at the router, power-cycled it, saw the result and pulled a replacement out of their van!